MattSamach/Last-Mile-Bus-Route-Optimization/README.md

 # Last-Mile-Bus-Route-Optimization
-Project using non-linear optimization programming to solve last mile routing problems for school busses.
+Project using non-linear optimization programming using gurobi to solve last mile routing problems for school busses.